-As we mentioned above, the Radford University Psy.D.
-Program is now accredited by the American Psychological Association.
+The Radford University Psy.D.
+Program has been granted “accredited, inactive” status by the American Psychological Association.
 If you have questions about the accreditation process for doctoral programs in psychology, you can contact the APA via the following means:

 American Psychological Association

 Office of Program Consultation and Accreditation / Commission on Accreditation

 Internet Webpage: www.apa.org/ed/accreditation/